 Shop Smart this Holiday Season: Cyber Security Tips for Online Purchases

-Cyber Monday has come and gone, but there are still plenty of online shopping opportunities to fill up your digital carts – including those after-holiday deals and New Year sales.
-But beware, cyber thieves are always on the hunt, hoping for distracted shoppers looking for the best holiday deals.
+Cyber Monday is on the horizon again along with other online discount shopping opportunities to fill up your digital carts as you prepare for the winter gift-giving season – including those after-holiday deals and New Year sales.
+But beware because cyber thieves are always on the hunt, hoping for distracted shoppers looking for the best holiday deals, and they are getting more sophisticated and emboldened by the day.

-These Grinches are trying to steal your joy by getting access to your personal information, financial data and assets, and they’ll even try to nab your identity.
+These Grinches are trying to steal your joy by getting access to your personal information, financial data and assets, and they will even try to nab your identity.

 But as you make online purchases during the busy holiday shopping period – and beyond – you can stay vigilant with the following tips from Georgia United:

-When shopping online, Timberlake suggests making sure to type in the website address or use a known bookmark to get to it, do not click links in emails.
+When shopping online, Georgia United Information Security Engineer Nathan Timberlake suggests making sure to type in the website address or use a known bookmark to get to it, do not click links in emails.
 Try to use only well-known merchants, shops and stores.
+“Go directly to the company’s website and determine if you see the same sales and deals there versus accessing it from your email,” said Ridgeway.

-Use strong passwords that don’t incorporate personal data that’s easy for a hacker to guess by looking at your social media profiles or other public information about you.
-For instance, don’t use your home address, your favorite football team or the name of your business.
+Use strong passwords that do not incorporate personal data that is easy for a hacker to guess by looking at your social media profiles or other public information about you.
+For instance, do not use your home address, your favorite football team or the name of your business.
 Using a password organizer is also a good idea.

 Consumers check to make sure a shopping site is secure by looking for the gray lock symbol in the web address bar.
 This indicates that the site is secure and is using a valid SSL (Secure Sockets Layer) certificate.